-If Dog Corp. wants to keep giving super deluxe doggie baths to high paying customers every tuesday, they'd better hope the news of their gold medal made enough waves to maintain their reputation of their premium dog washing services.
+If Dog Corp. wants to keep giving super deluxe doggie baths to high paying customers every Tuesday, they'd better hope the news of their gold medal made enough waves to maintain their reputation as the "it" place to get premium dog washing services.

 What stakeholders think of the company.
 According to HB Schultz and A. Werner’s Reputation Management e-book, reputation consists of different parts:

 They say, “The alignment of these factors is vital if we want to build, sustain and protect an organisation’s reputation.”
 Everyone involved with the company plays a role in the development of that company’s reputation.
 How everyone speaks and acts to the community outside of the operations of the company impacts that company’s reputation.